RegardsOss/RegardsOss.github.io/regards-framework/starters/amqp-starter.md

 - `RegardsAmqpAdmin` to administrate the message broker(create queues, exchanges, bindings with proper names)
 - `RabbitAdmin` to send and receive message from the right tenant using `MultitenantSimpleRoutingConnectionFactory`
 - `MultitenantSimpleRoutingConnectionFactory` to manage virtual host connections

+For working with tenant messages or events :

 - `IPoller` responsible for any polling request from the message broker to the application.
 It is the bean to `Autowired` when you want to poll messages.
 - `ISubscriber` responsible for any subscribing to the message broker.
 This is the bean to `Autowired` when you want to subscribe to an object.
 - `IPublisher` responsible for any publishing from the application to the message broker.
 This is the bean to `Autowired` when you want to send messages to other microservices.

+For working with instance messages or events, you have to use `IInstancePoller`, `IInstanceSubscriber` and `IInstancePublisher`.

 # 3\.
 How to